dasec/fishy/doc/source/02_filesystem_datastructures.rst

 MFT Entry Slack
 ...............

-The Master File Table (MFT) contains an entry for every file and directory stored in a NTFS partition.
-It contains the necessary metadata such as the file name, -size, and the location of the stored data.
-MFT entries allocate a fixed size, usually 1024 bytes, but only the first 42 bytes have a defined purpose (MFT Entry Header).
-The remaining bytes store attributes, which contain the metadata for a file (e.g.: $STANDARD_INFORMATION,
+The Master File Table (MFT) contains contains the necessary metadata for every file and directory stored in a NTFS partition (see section 'Filesystem Data Structures').
-$FILE_NAME, $DATA).
 An MFT entry does not have to fill up all of its allocated bytes, which often leads to some unused space at the end of an entry.

 .. image:: _static/mft_entry.png

-This unused space, the MFT entry slack, can still contain data of an old MFT entry, which was previously stored in the same location.
-This makes the MFT entry slack an ideal place to hide data inconspicuously.
+In most implementations this unused space, the MFT entry slack, can still contain data of an old MFT entry, which was previously stored in the same location (was not the case with ntfs-3g 2013.1.1.13AR.1 driver).
+This makes the MFT entry slack an suitable place to hide data inconspicuously.

 NTFS uses a concept called Fixup (Brian Carrier, p.253) for its important data structures, such as the MFT, in order to detect damaged sectors and corrupt data structures.
 When an